 Have you ever thought if you can recycle light bulbs?
 What do you usually do with your bulbs once they go out?

 According to a 2019 report, a whopping 72% of the world’s electronic waste (also known as e-waste) doesn’t get recycled and ends up in the landfill instead.

-E-waste includes computers, electronic appliances, TV screens, smartphones, and in some cases, even our light bulbs.
+E-waste includes computers, electronic appliances, energy efficient TV screens, smartphones, and in some cases, even our light bulbs.

 This type of electronic waste is the fastest-growing waste stream when it comes to both commercial and domestic waste.
 Over 23kg of e-waste is produced per person in the UK alone.
 Without doubt, e-waste is going to become the new ‘plastic’ in terms of environmental problems unless it’s recycled properly.

 So why is recycling electrical items like light bulbs so challenging?
 And what can we do to dispose of them in the most sustainable way?